CoffeeMach/CoffeeMach/README.md

 - 👋 Hi, I’m @CoffeeMach
-- 👀 I’m interested in game development
+- 👀 I’m interested in game development and cybersecurity.
-- 🌱 I’m currently learning F#.
+- 🌱 I’m currently learning Scala and Rust.
 - 💞️ I’m looking to collaborate on any projects about game development!
-Preferably RPG or FPS games.
 - 📫 How to reach me: dilarabas21@gmail.com

 <!---